 Turtle Nesting on Emerald Isle

-As a young girl, I participated in the Emerald Isle Sea Turtle Program and walked a portion of our beach located in Atlantic Beach, NC. (linking back to BluewaterNC.com city home searches) I would walk the beach for a few miles looking for tracks.
-I was never lucky enough to find any but another girl my age had found a track and a nest with her mom.
+As a young girl, I participated in the Emerald Isle Sea Turtle Program and walked a portion of our beach in Atlantic Beach, NC.
+I would walk the beach for a few miles looking for tracks.
+I was never lucky enough to find any, but another girl my age had found a track and a nest with her mom.
 I attended the hatching two months later.
 The small group I was with decided to give the baby turtles a head start by digging out the hole, and soon the baby Loggerhead Sea Turtles began to hatch!
-There were around 65-70 regular hatchlings and about 5 were albino sea turtles.
+There were around 65-70 regular hatchlings, and about 5 were albino sea turtles.
 It was a life-changing moment to see.
-Good luck baby turtles!
-Since then, I make sure people are well educated on turtles and their habits and you can too!
+Good luck, baby turtles!
+Since then, I have made sure people are well educated on turtles and their habits, and you can too!

-Each year along the Crystal Coast, hundreds of turtles return home to nest.
+Hundreds of turtles return home to nest each year along North Carolina’s Crystal Coast.
 In the summer months of May to October, dozens of nests are found along the beautiful beaches of Atlantic Beach, Pine Knoll Shores, Emerald Isle, Cape Lookout, and Indian Beach.
-The locals and our beach towns take pride in our wildlife and most importantly our sea turtles!
-In recent years, we have taken more action to protect our native turtles and their nests.
+Our locals and our beach towns take pride in our wildlife and, most importantly, our sea turtles!
+Recently, we have taken more action to protect our native turtles and their nests.

 There are a few things that you can do to help our turtles:

 - Filling in holes in the sand – This way, turtles won’t get stuck coming in and out of the water.